setsmdeveloper/SETSM/README.md

 If SETSM is built with both MPI and OpenMP it is usually best to run one MPI process per compute node and allow multithreading within the node.

+MPI in SETSM **requires** async progress support.
+Most MPI implementations provide this, though it may be disabled by default.
+Usually it can be enabled using environment variables.
+To enable async progress for intelmpi, set `I_MPI_ASYNC_PROGRESS=1`/ Similarly, for mavpich2, set `MV2_ASYNC_PROGRESS=1`.

+Some MPI implementations do not support async progress.
+Notably, the MPI implementation provided by cray has some issues on this front.
+For these cases, SETSM can provide it's own async progress support.
+To enable this, set `SETSM_CUSTOM_ASYNC=1` in the environment.
+This mode requires that the MPI implementation provide multthreaded support.
+Again, most implementations support this, but may not have it enabled by default.
+For example, some cray systems may require that an environment variable be
+set: `MPICH_MAX_THREAD_SAFETY=multiple`.

 #### A note about precision

 SETSM can be quite sensitive to roundoff error for some terrains.
 We have